JFerraro26/passPro/journals/joseph_ferraro.md

 Today, I worked on:

-- finished error handleing for events api
+- finished error handleing for events api, and created a event manager page and event form

 The team worked on finishing api's and researched redux and on/off

+## 5/24/23

+Today, I worked on:

+- started an event detail page

+The team worked on individual front end goals